top of page

 All Posts

-Air Quality Positive Design: Going Beyond Compliance in Development
+Air Quality Positive Design: Going Beyond Compliance in Development London and UK

 There's a quiet revolution happening in how we think about new developments.
 For years, the bar was set at "do no harm" – don't make air quality worse than it already is.
 But increasingly, particularly in London, planners are asking a more ambitious question: can new development actually improve the air we breathe?
 That's the thinking behind Air Quality Positive design, and it's changing how architects, developers, and engineers approach large-scale projects.
 What Does Air Qu